Chapter 6. Student Program of Studies

 6.2.1 Determination of undergraduate class level is made at the end of each quarter.
 A student advances from freshman to sophomore standing after passing 44.9 credit hours, from sophomore to junior standing after passing 89.9 credit hours, from junior to senior standing after passing 134.9 credit hours.
 (Am 22 Jan 69, 25 Feb 70 EI, 18 Nov 81, 12 Feb 92; EC 1 Aug 77)

-22.214.171.124 For undergraduate students who entered UCSC before fall 2001: A full-time undergraduate student is considered to be making minimum progress toward a degree if she or he is progressing toward a degree as indicated in the chart below and has passed with grade P, A, B, or C at least 30 credit hours in the three most recent quarters, or if an exception has been approved in writing by the Faculty of the student's college.
+188.8.131.52 For undergraduate students who entered UCSC before fall 2001: A full-time undergraduate student is considered to be making minimum progress toward a degree if they are progressing toward a degree as indicated in the chart below and has passed with grade P, A, B, or C at least 30 credit hours in the three most recent quarters, or if an exception has been approved in writing by the Faculty of the student's college.
+(EC 31 Aug 16)

 Part-time students are held accountable to the same standard of minimum progress as are full-time students, except that each 15 credit hours they attempt constitute one full-time quarter.1